Alcsaw/next-level-week-3/README.md

 [x] Using `.env` to abstract server IP address and port number (in backend and in both frontends);
 [x] Better code organization in `mobile` separating styles and components in specific files and folders;
+[x] Added a verification of user's geoposition to load the map in web frontend;
+[] Added a verification of user's geoposition to load the map in mobile frontend;
 [] Added phone number as an orphanage info and a button for users to contact the orphanage via WhatsApp;
-[] Added a verification of user's geoposition to load the map in web frontend;
-[] Added a verification of user's geoposition to load the map in mobile frontend;

 ## ⚙️ Installation - Running locally